An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Model

 \subsection{Shared Encoder}

-To extract n-gram features at different granularities, we adopt a few Convolutional Neural Networks~\cite{Kim:14} as the feature extractor, where each kernel corresponds to a linguistic feature detector~\cite{kalchbrenner-etal-2014-convolutional}.
-The encoder is shared by the aspect-level tasks and the document-level tasks for providing common features.
+We apply two modules to extract sentence features, 1) we adopt Convolutional Neural Network ({\em CNN})~\cite{Kim:14} as the feature extractor~\cite{kalchbrenner-etal-2014-convolutional}; 2) we investigate a more powerful encoder (\emph{i.e.}, BERT~\cite{bert}) as the backbone.
+The encoder is shared by the three aspect-level tasks and the two document-level tasks for providing common features.

-\subsection{Task-specific Layers}
+\subsection{Task-Specific Layers}

-Based on the Shared Encoder, under the supervised signals of various subtasks, we design three aspect-level task-specific layers: {\em CNN}$_{s}^{ate}$, {\em CNN}$^{ote}_{s}$ and {\em CNN}$_{s}^{asc}$, aiming to generate aspect-related knowledge, opinion-related knowledge and sentiment-related knowledge, respectively; and two document-level task-specific layers: {\em CNN}$_{s}^{ddc}$ and {\em CNN}$_{s}^{dsc}$, for producing domain-specific features and sentimental features, respectively.
+Based on the Shared Encoder, 1) we design three aspect-level task-specific layers: {\em CNN}$^{ae}$, {\em CNN}$^{oe}$ and {\em CNN}$^{sc}$, aiming to generate aspect-related knowledge, opinion-related knowledge, and sentiment-related knowledge, respectively; and 2) two document-level task-specific layers: {\em CNN}$^{ddc}$ and {\em CNN}$^{dsc}$, for producing domain-specific features and sentiment features, respectively.